-Like most true bugs, this family has membranous wings that fold flat along the back when at rest (often creating an X pattern on the back), and strawlike mouthparts specialized for piercing and sucking.
+Like most true bugs, members of the assassin bug family have membranous wings that fold flat along the back when at rest (often creating an X pattern on the back) and strawlike mouthparts specialized for piercing and sucking.
 Assassin bugs are a very large group with diverse body forms, but most are black or brown (sometimes orange, yellow, or red) with a rather oval body.
-The head is usually narrow, and the antennae long, thin, and often jointed.
+The head is usually narrow and the antennae long, thin, and often jointed.
 All have a clawlike beak with 3 segments that can fold into a groove beneath the insect’s body.
 The first segment on the first pair of legs is usually thickened, and the sides of the abdomen often extend beyond wings.
 Hatchlings often look like ants or baby praying mantises.

 The assassin bug family includes the wheel bug (Arilus cristatus), a large, imposing insect identified by its neck crest that looks like the blade of a circular saw, and ambush bugs (numerous species in subfamily Phymatinae), which are relatively small, well camouflaged, and used to be placed in their own family.

 Similar species: Leaf-footed bugs (family Coreidae) are commonly mistaken for assassin bugs.
 Most leaf-footed bugs have flattened, leaflike extensions on their hind legs.
 Leaf-footed bugs are plant-eaters.
 The squash bug is one example.

 Habitat and Conservation